Program Overview and Background, Doctors Across New York (DANY), Physician Practice Support and Physician Loan Repayment Programs - Cycle IV

 Term of Contract

-Any contract resulting from this application will be effective only upon approval by the New York State Office of the Comptroller and will be for a 24 or 60 month term, with an anticipated earliest start date on April 1, 2013.
+Any contract resulting from this application will be effective only upon approval by the New York State Office of the Comptroller and will be for a 24 month term for PPS or 60 month term for PLR, with an anticipated start date on the first day of the month in January, February, March or April 2016.

-Physician Loan Repayment Program applicants should note significant penalties will be instituted (see page 11) in the event the applicant cannot fulfill the full 5 year service obligation.
+Physician Loan Repayment Program applicants should note significant penalties will be instituted (see sample contract, Attachment C) in the event the applicant cannot fulfill the full 5 year service obligation.

 Payment Methods & Reporting Requirements

 The contractor shall submit verification, on at least an annual basis, of the employment status of the obligated physician.
-All payment and reporting requirements will be detailed in Appendix C of the grant contract.
+All payment and reporting requirements will be detailed in Attachment D of the grant contract.

 When requested, contractor shall report aggregate data on the demographics and socio-economic status of patients seen by the obligated physician.